NaVorro Bowman: Oakland Raiders

 On October 16, 2017, Bowman signed a one-year, $3 million contract with the Oakland Raiders.

-Bowman made his Raiders debut during the narrow Week 7 31–30 victory over the Kansas City Chiefs, recording a team-high 11 tackles.
+Bowman made his Raiders debut during Week 7 against the Kansas City Chiefs on Thursday Night Football and finished the narrow 31–30 victory with a team-high 11 tackles.
 In the next game against the Buffalo Bills, Bowman had a team-high 11 tackles during the 34–14 road loss.
-The following week against the Dolphins, Bowman recorded 10 tackles (tied with Dexter McDonald) in the 27–24 road victory.
+The following week against the Dolphins on Sunday Night Football, he recorded 10 tackles (tied with Dexter McDonald) in the 27–24 road victory.

 During a Week 12 21–14 victory over the Denver Broncos, Bowman recorded seven tackles, a pass deflection, and intercepted a pass from quarterback Paxton Lynch in the end zone, giving the Raiders their first interception of the year after not having one in their first 11 weeks under defensive coordinator Ken Norton Jr. In the next game against the Giants, Bowman had a team-high nine tackles and a fumble recovery in the 24–17 victory.
-The following week against the Chiefs, he recorded a team-high eight tackles, a pass deflection, and his first sack of the season as the Raiders lost on the road by a score of 26–15.
+The following week against the Chiefs, he recorded a team-high eight tackles, a pass deflection, and his first sack of the season in the 26–15 road loss.

-During a Week 15 20–17 loss to the Cowboys, Bowman recorded a team-high nine tackles.
-In the next game against the Philadelphia Eagles on Christmas Day, he had a team-high seven tackles in the 19–10 road loss.
-In the regular-season finale against the Los Angeles Chargers, Bowman recorded a team-high 13 tackles and 0.5 sacks in the 30–10 road loss.
+During Week 15 against the Cowboys on Sunday Night Football, Bowman recorded a team-high nine tackles in the 20–17 loss.
+In the next game against the Philadelphia Eagles on Christmas Day, he had a team-high seven tackles during the 19–10 road loss.
+During the regular-season finale against the Los Angeles Chargers, Bowman recorded a team-high 13 tackles and 0.5 sacks in the 30–10 road loss.

-In 15 games on the 49ers and Raiders rosters during the 2017 season, Bowman accumulated 127 tackles, three pass deflections, 1.5 sacks, a fumble recovery, and an interception.
+In 15 games and starts on the 49ers and Raiders rosters during the 2017 season, Bowman accumulated 127 tackles, three pass deflections, 1.5 sacks, a fumble recovery, and an interception.